Gourav-21/WhistleBlower/Readme.md

 #### Storage Management:
 - The contract utilizes the `POSTS` singleton to store post data.
-- Each post is represented by a `Post` struct containing a title and a description.
+- Each post is represented by a `Post` struct containing a title, description and date.
 - The `POSTS` singleton is accessed and modified using the provided `Deps` and `DepsMut` instances.

 #### Debugging and Error Handling: